CrowdSwap/docs/developers/widget.md

 ```
 <div id="splash-div"></div>
 ```

-### Adjust Styling (Optional)

-If you want to customize the widget's appearance to match your website's design, you can use CSS to further style the widget's components.

 Using this easy step-by-step guide, you can integrate the CrowdSwap Swap Widget into your project and bring the power of cross-chain swaps to your business and application.